aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/detect-3d-file-formats/_index.md

 A: Regular updates are released to ensure compatibility with the latest Java versions and to add new format support.
 Check the [documentation](https://reference.aspose.com/3d/java/) for the latest release notes.

 **Q: Can I try Aspose 3D for Java before purchasing?**
-A: Yes, you can explore the full feature set by obtaining a free trial from [here](https://releases.aspose.com/).
+A: Yes, you can explore the full feature set by obtaining a **free trial download page**[https://releases.aspose.com/].

 **Q: Where can I seek help if I encounter issues with Aspose 3D?**
 A: Visit the [Aspose.3D forum](https://forum.aspose.com/c/3d/18) to get assistance from the community and Aspose experts.